Pekin Community High School District 303

-Pekin Community High School District 303 is a public school district in Pekin, Illinois, that operates one high school, Pekin Community High School (PCHS). the school has 1,780 students.
+Pekin Community High School District 303 is a public school district in Pekin, Illinois, that operates one high school, Pekin Community High School (PCHS).
+District 303 serves students living in Pekin and surrounding areas such as South Pekin, North Pekin, Marquette Heights, Creve Coeur, and Groveland.
+As of 2025 the school has 1,737 students.

 The 125 acre campus includes its principal campus buildings totaling 550000 sqft of space; these buildings house 133 classrooms, the 600 seat F.M.
 Peterson Theater, two gymnasiums, a natatorium, and several computer labs.

+History

+The high school was built in 1915, and expanded multiple times to accommodate the growing student population.
+In 1959, the city planned to widen Eighth Street which ended future opportunities for continued expansion.
+Subsequently, the school district decided to build a second campus in 1962 and classes began in 1964.
+With the construction of the newer campus, PCHS was split into West Campus (original building) and East Campus (new building).
+Freshman and sophomores attended West Campus, while juniors and seniors attended East Campus.
+East Campus was expanded in 1997–1998, after which date West Campus closed and all four classes were reunited at the newer campus.
+After the local community lost in an attempt to save the original school building, demolition began in 2012 and was finished in 2014.

 Controversies

 Mascot controversy

 From the high school's founding until the 1981 school year, the football team was officially named the "Pekin Chinks", represented by a red dragon logo, done in part to represent the town of Pekin's wrongly supposed relation to the Chinese city of Peking.
 The team mascots were a male and a female student who would wear stereotypical Chinese attire, calling themselves the "Chink" and "Chinklette", and striking a gong whenever the team scored.
 In previous eras the community had almost no Chinese American residents.